ucrparlay/toggle-tree/README.md

 [benchmark_utils/scripts]$ cp example_of_config.sh config.sh
 ```

-Then configure number of threads, directory of graphs and graphs to be benchmarked inside it.
+Then configure the number of threads, your directory of graphs and the graphs to be benchmarked inside it.

 If you don't have any graphs in your configured directory, you can use the following command to download them: